jupyter-book/jupyter-book/docs/publish/gh-pages.md

       run: |
         pip install -r requirements.txt

+    # Build the book
+    - name: Build the book
+      run: |
+        jupyter-book build .

     # (optional) Cache your executed notebooks between runs
     # if you have config:
     # execute: